 L - appears only once, therefore can't be fake (otherwise the third weighing would be balanced).

 Therefore the only possibility is A, which must be heavier.
 Any other combination of ups and downs will allow you to use the same logic to find the fake coin.

 Daft Dave did such a good job of the housing estate, he was asked to paint the room numbers on all of the doors of the fourth floor of the local hotel.
 He painted all of the numbers from 400 to 499.
 How many times did he paint the number 4?

 Using the BrainTracker grid below, how many words can you find?
-Each word must contain the central R and no letter can be used twice.
-The letters do not have to be connected.
+Each word must contain the central D and no letter can be used twice, however, the letters do not have to be connected.
 Proper nouns are not allowed, however, plurals are.
 Can you find the nine letter word?